Blueprint: private wealth intelligence

 Gate every answer

-Load ontology, retrieve cited records, apply access filters, and require the model to cite evidence or refuse unsupported claims.
+Load schema, retrieve cited records, apply access filters, and require the model to cite evidence or refuse unsupported claims.

 Know where it fits.